 Each meeting is opened by the board chair and called to order.
 The meeting is then opened for public comment.
-The agenda is then reviewed and changes made if necessary and then motioned to accept and seconded.
-Meeting proceeds through the agenda including approval of minutes from previous meeting.
-Action items are moved and seconded and approved or tabled or declined.
-Meeting is adjourned, and seconded and approved.
-The UMA board follows Roberts Rules of Order.
+Next, the agenda is reviewed and changes are made if necessary, followed by a motion to approve and second.
+The meeting proceeds through the agenda including approval of minutes from the previous meeting.
+Action items are moved and seconded, and either approved, tabled or declined.
+Lastly, the meeting is adjourned, with the motion being seconded and approved.
+The UMA board follows Robert's Rules of Order.

 The board policy manual is used as reference for district policy and for policies to be reviewed by the board.
 The policy committee is appointed by the school board.
 This committee does not hold board authority.
 The policy manual is updated by the policy committee on an ongoing basis pending board action on policies.
-The policy committee uses the Minnesota School Board Association's model policies as reference when setting UMA district policy both required by the state and determined by the district.
+The policy committee uses the Minnesota School Board Association's model policies as reference when setting UMA district policies, both those required by the state and those determined by the district.